(Last updated Oct 2017)

-6. Communicate with your accommodation provider or safari operator in advance
+6. Keep communicating with your accommodation provider or safari operator

 Stay in touch with the professionals: send an email to your lodge in Zimbabwe or local safari operator ahead of time to ask questions.
 They are the ones who are looking after people like you every day, and they are in touch with what’s happening on the ground.

 If you have to think outside the box for your Zimbabwe holiday planning, embrace it!
 Zimbabwe has a way of taking your expectations and throwing them out the window, only to teach you something much more profound and valuable.
 With a little bit of common sense and an open mind, the “cash crisis” will be just another memorable thread in your holiday of a lifetime.